namaskAra! Welcome back!

 Tulu: akulu ellae barpergae

-English: They (or someone else) said that they will come
+English: They (or someone else) said that they will come tomorrow

 Kannada: avaru nAle bartAre ante